YihanWangAstro/SpaceHubWeb/websrc/webpages/particle_manip.md

  ```

- @section move_kepler Move to Kepler orbit
+ @section move_kepler Move particles to Kepler orbit
  The way that SpaceHub really save you from calculating complex initial conditions is to combine the move functions above with Kepler orbit in last tutorial.
-You can pass a orbit variable as the first parameter to those functions to move the particles to the corresponding position and velocity of that orbit.
+You can pass a orbit variable as the first parameter of `move_particles` to move the particles to the corresponding position and velocity of that orbit.
 For example, to create the sun-earth-moon system.

  ```cpp
  using namespace space::unit;